Pain – describing your pain

 Anything else

 • Write down anything else that you notice about your pain or the pain relief that you use.
-For example, do you notice any side effects from your pain relief medication?
+For example, do you notice any side effects from your pain relief medicine?
 Does it work better at some times than others?
 Did your pain stop you doing something?

 Need help now?